timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 ## Preface

-I have been worked on Node.js related projects for quite a while, and had built some apps with node both for the clients or for my personal projects: [LiveHall](https://live-hall.herokuapp.com), [CiMonitor](https://github.com/timnew/CiMonitor), etc.
-And I have promised some people to share some experience on node.js for long time.
-Today I'll begin to work on this.
+I have been working on Node.js related projects for quite a while, and have built apps with node both for the clients or personal projects, such as [LiveHall](https://live-hall.herokuapp.com), [CiMonitor](https://github.com/timnew/CiMonitor), etc. I have promised some one to share my experience on node.
+Today I’ll begin to work on this.
 This will be the first blog of the series.

-## Some background
+## Background

-In this blog, I want to talk about the configuration in node.js, which is very common problem we need to solve on almost every apps.
+In this blog, I would like to talk about the configuration in node, which is common problem we need to solve in apps.

-Problems related to configuration isn't new, and there have been dozens of mature solutions, but for Node.js apps, there is still something worth to be discussed.
+Problems related to configuration aren’t new, and there have been a dozens of mature solutions, but for Node.js apps, there is still something worth to be discussed.

-Perhaps configuration could be treated some kind of special data, usually people prefers to use data language to describe their configurations.
+Perhaps configuration could be treated as a kind of special data.
+Usually developers prefer to use data language to describe their configurations.
 Here are some examples:

 *	.net and Java developer usually uses Xml to describe their configuration
-* Ruby developer prefers Yaml as their configuration language
+*	Ruby developer prefers Yaml as the configuration language
-* JavaScript developer loves JSON
+*	JavaScript developer tend to use Json

-Data languages are convenient, because we can easily build DSL over it, and then describe our configuration with the DSL.
-But does the data language is the only option available?
+Data languages are convenient, because developers can easily build DSL on it, then they describe the configuration with the DSL.
+But is the data language the best option available?
+Is it really suitable to be used in all scnearios?

-Before we answer the question, I want to say something about the problem we're facing to.
-There is one very common requirement to all kind of configuration solutions, that is default values and overriding.
+Before we answer the questions, I would like to say something about the problem we’re facing.
+There is one common requirement to all kinds of configuration solutions, which is default values and overriding.

-For example, we prefers use port 80 for our web app by default, but in development environment, to make our lives easier, we perhaps prefer to use a port number over 1024, could be 3000.
-That means we need to provide 80 as the default value of port, but we wish to override the value with 3000 in the development environment.
+For example, as a Web app default, we use port 80; but in development environment, we prefer to use a port number over 1024, 3000 is a popular choice.
+That means we need to provide 80 as the default value of the port, but we wish to override the value with 3000 in the development environment.

-For the example languages I mentioned before, except Yaml, Xml and JSON doesn't provide native support of inheritance and overriding.
-Then it means we need to implement the mechanism by our own configuration framework.
-Take JSON as example since we're talking about node.js, we might write the configuration in this way:
+For the languages I mentioned above, except for Yaml, Xml and Json, doesn’t provide native support of inheritance and overriding.
+It means we need to implement the mechanism by our own.
+Take Json as example, we might write the configuration in this way:

-{% codeblock Sample JSON configuraiton lang:json %}
+{% codeblock Sample Json configuration lang:json %}
 {
   "default": {
     "port": 80,